 - Leverage coverage and/or the publication’s logo in sales decks, product and investor presentations, as well on your website.

 You can also obtain a license for distribution if you prefer not to pay a monthly fee, or become a subscriber of the publication yourself.
 I get it.
 Paywalls can be frustrating, but remember the audience is very engaged and trusts what they’re reading.
 Be sure to share coverage behind a paywall just like you would non-gated coverage.
-It pays dividends by enticing new prospects and further increasing loyalty of current customers.
+It pays dividends by enticing new prospects and further increasing the loyalty of current SaaS customers.

 Check out this ebook for tips on maximizing your media coverage.
-If you want to amplify your brand’s story and thought leadership angles to earn coveted hits both behind a paywall and not, contact Lindsey Groepper.
+If you want to amplify your SaaS brand’s story and thought leadership angles to earn coveted hits both behind a paywall and not, contact Lindsey Groepper.

 - How to share coverage behind a paywall - September 8, 2020